If You Could See Me Now (1946 song)

-"If You Could See Me Now" is a 1946 jazz standard, composed by Tadd Dameron.
-He wrote it especially for vocalist Sarah Vaughan, a frequent collaborator.
-Lyrics were written by Carl Sigman and it became one of Vaughan's signature songs, inducted into the Grammy Hall of Fame in 1998.
-Dameron himself included a version, sung by Barbara Winfield, on his 1962 album The Magic Touch.
+"If You Could See Me Now" is a 1946 jazz standard composed by Tadd Dameron.
+He wrote it for vocalist Sarah Vaughan, a frequent collaborator.
+The song's lyrics were written by Carl Sigman and it became one of Vaughan's signature songs, inducted into the Grammy Hall of Fame in 1998.
+Dameron himself recorded a version, featuring vocalist Barbara Winfield, for his 1962 album The Magic Touch.